 Splitwise’s free tier limits aren’t a bug—they’re a business decision that reflects the app’s true purpose.
 Splitwise is built for ongoing expense tracking with a consistent group.
 Its pricing encourages that use case and discourages one-off bill splitting.

 If you’re a roommate tracker, Splitwise remains excellent.
 The free tier is probably enough.
-If you need receipt scanning and unlimited expenses, $40/year is reasonable for what you get.
+If you need receipt scanning and unlimited expenses, $4.99/month is reasonable for what you get.

 But if you’re primarily splitting restaurant bills—one-time events with item-level complexity—Splitwise was never the right tool.
 Not because it’s bad, but because it’s designed for a different problem.